President/CEO/Chairman, Badger Meter, Inc.

 Amy oversees the financial and operational activities of The Water Council, bringing over twenty years of non-profit management experience to her role.
 She is a CPA and earned her MBA from the University of Wisconsin-Milwaukee.
 Amy was recognized as a “CFO of the Year” by the Business Journal of Greater Milwaukee in 2008.
 She is currently a member of Rotary, Tempo, the AICPA, the WICPA and has served on the boards of Tempo, Milwaukee Youth Symphony Orchestra, and Historic Third Ward Association.

-Meghan leads The Water Council’s strategic marketing platform including branding, public relations, global communications, annual summit, events, and member/partner relations.
-One of Meghan’s important accomplishments with TWC was her leadership in the development of a proposal to the U.S. Small Business Administration for a Regional Innovation Cluster contract, which TWC received in 2014.
-Meghan also led the TWC rebrand, from the development of an award-winning website to an overhaul of its membership program.
-She came to the team in 2013 having worked with the Singapore-Delft Water Alliance, Badger Meter, Alliant Energy Center, and has consulted on green energy, government, non-profit, and multi-family housing projects.
-Meghan has an MBA in Marketing & Management from the University of Wisconsin-Whitewater.
+Meghan leads The Water Council’s strategic marketing platform including branding, public relations, global communications, annual Summit, events, and membership.
+One of Meghan’s early accomplishments was her leadership in the development of a proposal to the U.S. Small Business Administration for a Regional Innovation Cluster contract, which TWC received in 2014.
+Meghan also led the the re-brand, from the development of an award-winning website to an overhaul of its membership program.
+She came to the team in 2013 having worked with the Singapore-Delft Water Alliance, Badger Meter, and Alliant Energy Center.
+Meghan has an MBA in Marketing & Management from the University of Wisconsin-Whitewater, where she developed the first Water Council Student Chapter and grew the model to other universities in the state.

 Executive Assistant & Office Manager

-Isaiah coordinates the inbounding of new Members to The Water Council and serves as the point of contact for any member-related questions or concerns.
-As Development Coordinator, he utilizes his writing skills in pursuit of grant and award opportunities to build and support additional Water Council programming initiatives.
+Isaiah coordinates and conducts the membership experience for The Water Council and serves as the point of contact for current members, future member organizations, and anyone interested in learning more about our work.
+He utilizes his writing skills in pursuit of grant and award opportunities to build and support additional programming initiatives.
 Isaiah began his career with The Water Council as a marketing intern, assisting with the grand opening of the Global Water Center and helping to organize Milwaukee Water Week in 2013.
 Since then his role has evolved from communications to development and membership.

 Director of Entrepreneurship & Talent